-The institution to be evaluated by the Council is responsible for paying the full and actual costs associated with the on-site evaluation visit, including team travel and meal expenses, team hotel and hotel meeting space, honoraria paid to generalist educators who serve on evaluation teams, travel expenses for CPME staff, costs related to any planning meeting in preparation for the visit, and costs related to the attendance of the team chair at the meeting of the Accreditation Committee.
+The institution to be evaluated by the Council is responsible for paying the full cost associated with all on-site evaluation visits, including team travel and meal expenses, team hotel and hotel meeting space, travel expenses for CPME staff, costs related to any planning meeting in preparation for the visit, and costs related to the attendance of the team chair at the meeting of the Accreditation Committee.
 Institutions are asked to submit payment for a pre-assessment fee approximately 90 days prior to the evaluation visit.
 This pre-assessment fee is an estimate calculated according to the number of CPME evaluators included on the evaluation team.
-The institution is sent a final assessment after the evaluation visit based upon the combined actual costs of all fees related to the visit.
-Alternatively, a refund is provided to the institution of any amount that is overpaid as part of the pre-assessment fee.
+The institution is sent a final assessment after the evaluation visit based upon any costs above the pre-assessed fee related to the visit.